Falling into it and dealing with your own habit – quitting dealing can be just as hard as giving up a drug addiction.

-Meanwhile Greg expresses concern about a close friend of his who has started smoking synthetic cannabis Spice since going to prison, where the drug is hard to escape from.
+Meanwhile, Greg expresses concern about a close friend of his who has started smoking synthetic cannabis, Spice, since going to prison, where the drug is hard to escape from.
 Liz agrees that locking people up doesn’t work, because “once you’re labelled [a criminal], you go with that label.”
 Tom, who appears to have very much assumed the label, tells me he was imprisoned on an import charge.
-“It is worth the risk?
+“Is it worth the risk?
 Yeah.
 Not for my family.
 My missus hates it.
 But I provide for them.”

 Everyone except Tom are strongly in favour of the regulation of all drugs, even if it meant losing their business.
 Tom says: “I like the law because it gives me a profit margin… if I get busted I deserve it, don’t I?”
 He did however support the idea of decriminalising drug users.

 Sam had clearly thought about it, and was surprisingly eloquent: “There should be purchase limits.
 I reckon most of my regulars just want a line or two; they can’t really afford a full gram every day… Pharmacists look after your health, drug dealers look after their profits.”

 Ed says: “I am an inevitable by-product of the legislation.
 All drugs should be regulated.
 Even my dad thinks that.
 My mum thinks that.
 Even my law-abiding Tory sister fucking thinks that, and she hates drugs more than anything.
 Surely everyone thinks that now… but no they don’t, do they?”